GerritCodeReview/gerrit/Documentation/dev-readme.txt

   cd gerrit
 ----

-The `--recursive` option is needed on `git clone` to ensure that the core plugins, which are included as git submodules, are also cloned.
+The `--recurse-submodules` option is needed on `git clone` to ensure that the core plugins, which are included as git submodules, are also cloned.

 [[compile_project]]
 == Compiling